bullet-train-co/showcase/README.md

 ## Automatic previews testing

-Showcase automatically runs tests for all your Showcases by rendering them.
-As long as `gem "showcase-rails"` is in the `:test` group you're set.
+Showcase can automatically generate tests for all your Showcases to have it executed in your CI setup, run `bin/rails showcase:install:previews_test` to set this up.

-If you want to tweak this, run `bin/rails showcase:install:previews_test` and open `test/views/showcase_test.rb`.
-You can then add your own `setup` and `teardown` hooks, as well as override the provided `assert_showcase_preview` to add custom assertions.
+ You can then open `test/views/showcase_test.rb` and add your own `setup` and `teardown` hooks, as well as override the provided `assert_showcase_preview` to add custom assertions.

 If you need custom assertions for specific previews and their samples, you can use the `test` helper: